nvda-es/devguides_translation/original_docs/MakingAnOfficialRelease.md

   - Auto update system will start offering it to those checking for betas

 ## Convert annotated tag into a GitHub release
+- A beta doesn't need a pre-release entry on GitHub.
+Save that for RC and releases
+  - We have been inconsistent about this in the past.
 - Visit the [GitHub new release page](https://github.com/nvaccess/nvda/tags)
 - Click on the tag menu button, shown as "..." and choose "Create Release"
-- Release Title example: `Release 2019.2beta3`,
+- Release Title example: `Release 2019.2rc1`,
 - No description necessary for first RC / Release
   - Subsequent RC / Release can describe important additions & removals.
-- For `RC` or `Beta`, ensure option "This is a pre-release" is checked.
+- For `RC`, ensure option "This is a pre-release" is checked.

 ### Reasoning